sashahart/vex/README.rst

 How to install vex
 ==================

-NOTE: RIGHT NOW THIS DOES NOT INSTALL WITH PIP/PYPI BECAUSE IT HAS NOT BEEN PUSHED TO PYPI.
-IT NEEDS SOME CLEANUPS AND A DECENT TEST SUITE BEFORE THAT WILL HAPPEN.

 You can just 'pip install vex,' but for convenience it's recommended to install vex with the user scheme as follows::